What the apostle Paul writes in I Corinthians 2:6-11 tells us plainly that the human mind cannot truly grasp the greatness of God: ...

 Normally, we tend to think that God's mind is unfathomable.
 However, we often fail to realize that God's mind is an open book—the Bible!
 This article explains that the gospel message is the expression of the very mind of God!

-God's sovereignty seems to imply that prayer is a fruitless exercise—that God has everything already planned.
-John Ritenbaugh explains, however, that we must change our ideas about the function of prayer: It is not to change God's mind but ours!
+God's sovereignty seems to imply that prayer is pointless.
+Yet the function of prayer is not to change God's mind, but ours!

 Just because something is simple does not make it true and just because something is complex does not make it false.
 Deeper knowledge often comes with complexity.